PatrickPicca/cs179iMPTCPvsMPQUIC/README.md

 4. source $HOME/.cargo/env
 5. cd quiche
 6. In the apps/src/bin folder of quiche, please transfer any files you wish for your MPQUIC server to provide.
-7. In the quiche.example folder, update the server.rs file by replacing the line 72 with the following: mio::net::UdpSocket::bind("10.0.4.1:4433".parse().unwrap()).unwrap();
+7. In the quiche/example folder, update the server.rs file by replacing the line 72 with the following mio line:
+     <br> mio::net::UdpSocket::bind("10.0.4.1:4433".parse().unwrap()).unwrap();
+     <br> We update the IP in use as all mininet topologies assume the sever uses that IP.
 8. cargo test
     <br> This will build a number of supported packages for quiche
 9. In a mininet xterm run the following command: